Canada commits to backing C$3 billion in new Trans Mountain oil pipeline loans

 But the project has been beset by regulatory hurdles, environmental opposition and construction delays and is now expected to cost C$30.9 billion, quadrupling from the C$7.4 billion budgeted in 2017.

 Last year Finance Minister Chrystia Freeland said no more public money would be invested in the project, and TMC has said it is seeking external financing.

-The government intends to sell Trans Mountain once the expansion is complete but many analysts say it will not be able to recoup the full cost of construction.
+Finance Ministry spokeswoman Marie-France Faucher said the loan guarantee was "common practice" and did not reflect any new public spending.
+TMC is paying a fee to the government for the loan guarantee, she said.

+"The federal government does not intend to be the long-term owner of the project and will launch a divestment process in due course," Faucher said in a statement, adding the project remains commercially viable.

 "With the project so over-budget, the feds are going to have to sell it at a loss and taxpayers will be on the hook to repay the loans," said Keith Stewart, a senior energy strategist with Greenpeace Canada.